noir-lang/noir/docs/docs/how_to/how-to-oracles.md

 // declaring a function that takes the name of the foreign call (getSqrt) and the inputs const foreignCallHandler = async (name, input) => {
     // notice that the "inputs" parameter contains *all* the inputs
-    // in this case we to make the RPC request with the first parameter "numbers", which would be input[0] const oracleReturn = await client.request(name, [
+    // in this case we make the RPC request with the first parameter "numbers", which would be input[0] const oracleReturn = await client.request(name, [
       input[0].map((i) => i.toString("hex")),
     ]);